themantho/brainageR/README.md

 All brainageR scripts and model data are stored in the software directory:

-/brainageR_output
+`/brainageR_output`

 Individual subject brain age and aggregate brain age files will be here after running the calculation.

-/brainageR_T1
+`/brainageR_T1`

-Create symbolic links to subjects' raw (unprocessed) T1.nii (make sure they are unzipped) or copy the files here, with a separate folder for each subject (e.g., /brainageR_T1/sub-ID/sub-ID_ses-01_T1w.nii).
+Copy the raw (unprocessed) T1w nifti files or create symbolic links (make sure Tw1 images are unzipped), with a separate folder for each subject (e.g., /brainageR_T1/sub-ID/sub-ID_ses-01_T1w.nii).

-Important:
-The files should be .nii (unzipped nifti), not .nii.gz or another zip flavor.
+**Important**: The files should be .nii (unzipped nifti), not .nii.gz or another zip flavor.
 Intermediate files will also be stored here.

 /logs